markertmer/enigma/README.md

 ```
 ```

+##Exploration
-##Exploration: Multiple Keys
+###Finding Equivalent Keys
 While testing my `crack` methods, there were two isolated times when a reliable method failed.
-The reason was that the `key` found did not match the key used for the original encryption.
+The reason was that the `key` found did not match the key used for the original encryption, although it was able to accurately decrypt the message.

 I realized that it is possible for more than one key to result in the same effective `A`, `B`, `C`, and `D` shifts, because numbers larger than 27 loop back around.
 So in other words, a shift of 30 is equivalent to a shift of 3 (because 30 = 27 + 3), or a shift of 71 is equivalent to a shift of 17 (because 71 = 27 + 27 + 17).